Subchapter B. LICENSURE

 (6) Other matters related to the applicant’s knowledge, skills and abilities to practice.

-(i) During the YSPE, the applicant shall complete at least 36 supervised activities as follows:
+(g) During the supervised professional experience, the applicant shall complete at least 36 supervised activities as follows:

 (1) A minimum of one supervised activity shall be completed per month.